Lisbon: Bridges

-The foundations for a third bridge across the Tagus have already been laid, but the overall project has been postponed due to the economic crisis in Portugal and all of Europe.
+The foundations for a third bridge across the Tagus have already been laid, but the overall project has been postponed due to economic crisis that affected Portugal, and other bureaucratic and political reasons.

+Ferries

 Another way of crossing the river is by taking the ferry.
-The operator is Transtejo & Soflusa, which runs from different locations within the city: Cacilhas, Seixal, Montijo, Porto Brandão and Trafaria under the brand Transtejo and to Barreiro under the brand Soflusa.
+The operator Transtejo & Soflusa, runs to different locations from within the city: Cacilhas, Seixal, Montijo, Porto Brandão and Trafaria under the brand Transtejo and to Barreiro under the brand Soflusa.
+Ferry stations in Lisbon include Belém Station, Terreiro do Paço River Station and Cais do Sodré River Station.

 Air travel

 Humberto Delgado Airport is located within the city limits.

-It is the headquarters and hub for TAP Portugal as well as a hub for Easyjet, Azores Airlines, Ryanair, EuroAtlantic Airways, White Airways, and Hi Fly.
-A second airport has been proposed, but the project has been put on hold because of the Portuguese and European economic crisis, and also because of the long discussion on whether a new airport is needed.
-However, the last proposal is a military airbase in Montijo that would be replaced by a civil airport.
-So, Lisbon would have two airports, the current airport in the north and a new one in the south of the city.
+It is the headquarters and hub for TAP Portugal as well as a hub for EasyJet, Azores Airlines, Ryanair, EuroAtlantic Airways, White Airways, and Hi Fly.
+Having served 35.1 million passengers in 2024, it is by far the busiest airport in Portugal, the third busiest in the Iberian Peninsula and the 12th busiest in Europe.

+A second airport has been proposed and the project was initially put on hold because of the Portuguese and European economic crisis, and also because of the long discussion on whether a new airport is needed.
+In 2023 there were still 9 possible sites who are thought to be able to host the future New Lisbon airport.
+Finally, in 2024, the new government announced that the new international airport would be located in Alcochete, just across the Tagus from Lisbon.

-Cascais Aerodrome, 20 km West of the city centre, in Cascais, offers commercial domestic flights.
+Cascais Municipal Aerodrome, 20 km west of the city centre in Cascais and hub for Sevenair, offers commercial domestic flights to Bragança, Portimão, Viseu and Vila Real.
+This location is where many of the country's aviation schools are concentrated.

 Cycling

-Following the Covid-19 pandemic, Lisbon has seen a significant increase in cycling and plans to expand the current Gira bike hire system from 600 bikes to 1,500 by summer 2021.
-Many of these bikes will be electric to deal with Lisbon's hills.
-The city will also expand its network of cycle paths.
+Following the Covid-19 pandemic, Lisbon saw a significant increase in cycling and planned to expand the current Gira bike hire system from 1,600 bikes to 2,600 by the end of 2023.
+Many of these bicycles are electric to deal with Lisbon's hills.
+The city also plans to expand the number of bike recharging stations, now standing at 146.
+Gira service is integrated in the public transportation system, as youth up to 23 years old and seniors over 65 years old can use the service for free, while for other residents bikes are included in the Navegante card.

+In 2023 there were over 200 kilometers of bike lanes within the city's administrative area and the city plans to expand its network of cycle paths in the coming years.